Photo Shoot Checklist

 Exterior Home Prep:

- Remove Garbage Cans (The garage would be the safest place.)
+ Remove Garbage Cans (The garage would be the best place.)

  Remove Cars from driveway.